amir-ebneabbasi/Deprivation-Brain-Health/README.md

 ## Demo

-A small synthetic dataset and a one-command run are provided in the [`demo/`](demo) folder so that the mediation code can be tested without access to any cohort data.
+A small synthetic dataset and a one-command run are provided in the demo/ folder to test the mediation analysis pipeline without access to any cohort data.
+The demo is limited to the mediation analysis; the genetic analysis components were developed previously by others.

 > [!NOTE]
 > The demo data are randomly generated and contain no participant data.
 Demo results are not related to the findings of the study.